 -username flag.
 This will create an invite token that can be exchanged

 After giving Alice the invite token, they can setup their account using

 »Revoke, Inspect, etc.

-Waypoint currently doesn't have any mechanism to revoke tokens, audit token usage, inspect an existing token, etc. We plan on expanding our token system to support this in the future.
+Waypoint currently doesn't have any mechanism to revoke sessions, audit token usage, inspect existing sessions, etc. We plan on expanding our authentication system to support this in the future.